mckennapsean/dissertation/content/01-intro.md

 novice visualization designer because the models include rich but verbose theoretical terminology.
-Additionally, none of these models trace novices' actions back to _why_ they make specific decisions, such as relying on pre-existing visualization guidelines, or selecting certain evaluation methods.
+Additionally, none of these models trace novices' actions back to _why_ they make specific decisions, such as relying on preexisting visualization guidelines, or selecting certain evaluation methods.
 The visualization community has an opportunity to create a new approach to teach the next generation of visualization designers, by equipping them with not only the theoretical knowledge but also the practical skills for building better